List of Doctors characters introduced in 2012: Franklyn Ward

 Franklyn Ward, portrayed by Steven Meo, first appeared on 10 February 2012 and made his final appearance on 1 November 2012.
 Franklyn is Jimmi Clay's (Adrian Lewis Morgan) friend.
 On 23 October, Franklyn returned for six episodes, and departed on 1 November 2012.
 Franklyn appears for the wedding of Jimmi Clay to Cherry Clay (Sophie Abelson).
 Once the wedding is over, Franklyn leaves.
 Months later, Franklyn returns after the news that Jimmi has split from Cherry, as she cheated on Jimmi with Daniel Granger (Matthew Chambers).
 Franklyn does drinking games with Jimmi to cheer him up, and the two end up laughing about Cherry.
 Two days later, Franklyn applies for a job at the Mill, working as a security guard, alongside List of Doctors characters (2010)#Barry Biglow (David Perks).
 Franklyn sprays "scum" over Daniel's car with shaving foam.
 Barry suspects Franklyn did the graffiti, however Franklyn blames it on Valerie Pitman (Sarah Moyle).
 Barry sends a picture of Daniel's car to Jimmi.
 The following day, Barry questions Franklyn about the graffiti, but he once again blames it on Valerie, persuading Barry that he has an alibi for when the crime was committed.

 Joe Granger Carmichael

-Joe Granger Carmichael, portrayed by Oliver Falconer from February 2017, is the son of Zara Carmichael (Elisabeth Dermot-Walsh) and Daniel Granger (Matthew Chambers), who is born on 13 February 2012.
+Joe Granger Carmichael, portrayed by Oliver Falconer from February 2017, is the son of Zara Carmichael (Elisabeth Dermot Walsh) and Daniel Granger (Matthew Chambers), who is born on 13 February 2012.
 When Zara goes into premature labour, Joe is delivered by Cherry Clay (Sophie Abelson).
 Zara and Daniel decide to call the baby Joe, after Daniel's uncle, Joe Fenton (Stephen Boxer).

-Joe's half sister, Izzie Torres (Bethan Moore), stays in Letherbridge with Joe and his parents, and takes him out for a day, and Daniel and Zara believe they are missing.
-When Daniel begins dating Becky Clarke, Joe is confused by their relationship but takes a shine to Becky.
-Izzie tells Joe that Daniel has poor taste for women, and that he should get used to his parents fighting for Joe's love.
-When Daniel and Zara are invited to an online safety assembly, they insist they are busy.
-Al Haskey (Ian Midlane) disagrees with their trust in Joe, so he pretends to be a young girl called Pixie.
-He chats with Joe online, and asks him to send personal details, to which Joe does.
-He then educates Joe on the dangers of the internet, and what not to do online.
-When Joe meets new classmate Ozzy Bashara (Deen Mohammed) who is fasting for Ramadan, Joe decides he wants to fast too.
-Zara explains that he is not a Muslim, so he does not have to fast, but he refuses to listen.
-Zara and Daniel eventually persuade Joe to not fast, after he cannot wait until sundown for food.
-When Daniel discovers that Joe has been using voice assistant Harper (voiced by Tyrone Huggins) to do his homework for him, he confiscates it.